google/triage-party/README.md

   * duplicate detection
   * ... and more!
 * Multi-player mode: Supports up to 20 simultaneous players in group triage
-* Easily open groups of issues into browser tabs (must allow pop-ups)
+* Easily open an entire group of issues into browser tabs (must accept pop-up dialog)
 * Queries across multiple repositories
 * "Shift-Reload" for live data pull